 Big Bear Alpine Zoo At Moonridge: Where do bad Big Bears and wayward Wiley Coyotes go?
 If they're lucky, they end up at Moonridge Zoo.
 More of an animal sanctuary and rehabilitation center than a zoo, they care for and display rescued animals - and a few that ran afoul of law one too many times.
 It's a great place to take kids, especially during animal feeding tours when they can ask questions.

 Take an Off-Roading Tour: Though you can take this tour with Offroad Adventure year round, it may be more fun in the summer.
-We recommend you make your reservations ahead of time.

 If you prefer not to ski or snowboard but would still like to play in the snow, go tubing at Big Bear Snow Play, a fun family activity.

-Do Nothing!: While everyone else is busy skiing, fishing or biking, you might be in the mood to do absolutely nothing.
+Do Nothing: While everyone else is busy skiing, fishing or biking, you might be in the mood to do absolutely nothing.
 Big Bear Village offers relaxing activities like people watching while enjoying a hot cup of coffee.

 Best Time to Go to Big Bear Lake